kalrayatin/kalrayatin/README.md

 ### Hi there 👋
-I am Research Oriented Computer Science Student.
-Interested in Computer Security, Operating System Hardening, and pen-testing.
-Team player, always seeking opportunities to increase efficiency.
+I am Research Oriented CS Student @ VIT.
+Exploring Salesforce CRM and Computer Defense Security.
 Thrives on new challenges, actively seeking them, and takes pride in seeing them through to completion.

-Here you will mostly find my **projects**.
+Here you will mostly find my **Project Source Codes** and **Academic Resources**.

 Interests -